marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 Last post we implemented a parser that assembles the output of the lexer into a more meaningful abstract syntax tree, i.e. into expressions, function definitions and external declarations.
 In this post we're going to generate LLVM-IR from those AST-nodes.

+> *Important note:*
+Although I have been able to work through implementing an IR-generator for *Kaleidoscope*, I am by no means a source of knowledge on this topic.
+Hence this post will rely *heavily* on external sources, as manifest in the quote-fest below.

 ---

-Considering that this series of posts is called *"Implementing **LLVM**'s Kaleidoscope in Swift"* you might have noticed a distinct lack of *LLVM*-ness so far.
+*Considering that this series of posts is called *"Implementing **LLVM**'s Kaleidoscope in Swift"* you might have noticed a distinct lack of *LLVM*-ness so far.
 That's because so far we've been busy turning *Kaleidoscope*-code into some representation the *we* understand - i.e. our AST.
 The job of *LLVM* is to turn a code-representation that *it* understands into an executable program.
 In consequence, we have to convert our AST-representation into *LLVM*'s *"intermediate representation" (IR)*.
 For that purpose we'll create an *"IR-Generator"*.

 # LLVM IR

 *LLVM*'s intermediate representation in itself is a [vast topic](https://llvm.org/docs/LangRef.html), but for the purpose of *Kaleidoscope* we only need to understand a couple of its concepts.
-As I am not sufficiently knowledgable on this topic to explain it myself, I have selected relevant sections from the documentation for explanation:
+I have selected relevant sections from the documentation for explanation:

 > The LLVM code representation is designed to be used in three different forms: as an in-memory compiler IR, as an on-disk bitcode representation (suitable for fast loading by a Just-In-Time compiler), and as a human readable **assembly language representation**. [...]
 It aims to be a “universal IR” of sorts, by being at a low enough level that high-level ideas may be cleanly mapped to it [...]. [↗](https://llvm.org/docs/LangRef.html#introduction)